0nyr/ctiny_interpreter/WORKLOG.md

 * [ ] Add type system with overflow checking
 * [ ] Correct the .txt grammar with modifications done inside .pest PEG file.

+### Thu 13 Jul 2023

+I have a problem with spans...
+I want to use pest spans... but their are immutable and it's impossible to merge two spans...
+This is a real problem...

+I have 2 options... either I drop spans completly... not ideal, lot of rework needed... debugging very hard...

+Or I declare my own mutable span...
+But I will need to find a way to pass the input string reference all around...
+The best would be a king of global variable.
+Ugly but no need to pass it on every function params...

+Otherwise I will need to pass that to every function that need to build a Node... o_O...

 ### Mon 10 Jul 2023

 I stayed quite a while on anoying bugs